Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 **We don’t accept new formulae into Homebrew/homebrew-core without a [`license`](https://rubydoc.brew.sh/Formula#license-class_method)!**

-Find the license identifier from the [SPDX License List](https://spdx.org/licenses/).
-We only accept licenses from this list that are a [Debian Free Software Guidelines license](https://wiki.debian.org/DFSGLicenses).
+Find the license identifier from the [SPDX License List](https://spdx.org/licenses/) (or `:public_domain` for software in the public domain).
+We only accept licenses from this list that are a [Debian Free Software Guidelines license](https://wiki.debian.org/DFSGLicenses) (or public domain based on [the Debian Free Software Guidelines on Public Domain software](https://wiki.debian.org/DFSGLicenses#Public_Domain)).

 If the software is available under multiple licenses, you should list them all in an array: